Professional sports leagues in the United States: American football

 A new version of the United States Football League started play in 2022, also as a spring league.
 Partially owned by Fox Sports, it played its first regular season entirely in Birmingham, Alabama, shifting to Canton, Ohio for its playoffs due to scheduling conflicts with Birmingham's hosting of the 2022 World Games.
-At least some of its teams are expected to move to their nominal home markets for 2023 and beyond.
+For 2023, four cities hosted regular-season games, each hosting two teams.

+The USFL and XFL merged after their 2023 seasons to form the current United Football League.
+The merged league features teams from four former XFL markets, three former USFL markets, and one market that had teams in both leagues.

 The Spring League, founded in 2017, is nominally professional but does not pay its players and in fact charges many of its players to participate, a business model that allows it to play without spectators or television revenue.

 Indoor American football leagues outside the auspices of the Arena Football League have historically played at a level somewhere on the margins between minor-professional and semi-professional.
 Some surviving indoor leagues include the American Arena League, Champions Indoor Football, Indoor Football League, and National Arena League.
 Indoor leagues are notorious for their instability, with teams often folding midway through their seasons, teams jumping between leagues, and leagues often failing to launch or folding abruptly.
 Fan Controlled Football follows a gaming-inspired, made-for-television approach to the sport, with fans voting on rules, recognizable former NFL players, and power-ups that allow special one-time rule changes.